andyfeng13/shopify/README.md

 df %>%
   filter(shop_id != 78, shop_id != 42) %>%
   summarise(aov_mean = sum(order_amount) / sum(total_items),
-            aov_median = median(order_amount/total_items))
+            aov_median = median(order_amount / total_items))
 ```

-An important thing to note is that this median calculation doesn't take into account the fact that some rows may have more item orders than others.
-However, since the largest items was 8, this did not have a significant effect on the results.
+An important thing to note is that this median calculation doesn't take into account the fact that some rows have more than one item per order.
+However, since the most items in an order was 8 after filtering out outlier shops, this did not have a significant effect on the results.

 ### c
 After removing the outliers, the average order value is roughly $150.
 This is a reasonable value, though it may still be on the higher end of affordable sneakers.